ppone/docs/guides/reports.md

 ![Payments Received Report](../img/report-payments-received.png)

-## Taxes Collected
+## Tax Summary

-The **Taxes Collected** report shows a breakdown of the total for each tax that was collected during a specified time period.
-Only invoices that have been paid in full will show up on this report.
-Taxes will be grouped by tax rate.
+The **Tax Summary** report shows a breakdown of tax billed or tax collected during a specified time period.
+Taxes will be grouped by tax rate on this report.

-Here are two different times when Invoiced can consider a tax collected: **Invoice Date** or **Payment Date**.
-The choice is yours to make that might depend on how you report taxes or the rules in your tax jurisdiction.
+With the **Tax Date** option you can tell Invoiced when to recognize tax.
+You can choose between when it was billed (**Invoice Date**) or when it was collected (**Payment Date**).
+The method you choose might depend on how you account for taxes or the rules in your tax jurisdiction.

 ![Taxes Collected Report](../img/report-taxes-collected.png)